Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update secondary email
 **Message:** %-DK has to confirm new secondary email, %email%, to complete the update - %responsible%
 **ResData type:** `contact:infData`
+**Trigger:** The registrant must confirm a new secondary email address before the change takes effect.

 <details>
 <summary>Show XML example</summary>